 Nos.
 56-70 evens in 2006. ©Thomas Erskine

 Nos.
 56-72 from an old postcard, probably c.1900.
 Courtesy RBKC

-The 1863 Ordnance Survey map seems to indicate that most of these houses did not have porches – as indeed is the case today for No. 70.
-But porches seem to have been added on at an early stage, some more successful than others.
+Originally, as is clear from the 1863 Ordnance Survey map, none of these houses had porches.
+Their front doors had flat stucco surrounds, like that on No. 70 (and on Nos.
+8-30).
+All those apart from No. 70 later acquired – some as early as 1893 – mostly plain and rather clunky porches (all slightly different), although the original stucco surrounds can be glimpsed inside the porches of Nos.
+56 and 68.
 Most of the central houses also have acquired first floor balconies with canopies, most probably in late Victorian times as they can already be seen on the old postcard above.
 While they mar the uniformity of the terrace, they have their own charm.

 No. 72, which makes the corner with Chepstow Villas, was built by or for Pocock at the same time.
 It is larger and grander and is full stucco with a bottle balustrade along the boundary with the highway.
 The front door at an angle between the two wings is a later addition; originally the maps indicate that the front door faced Kensington Park Road.
 The house has been divided into two: the front door leads to No. 72a; No. 72b is entered round the corner in Chepstow Villas in the side extension.